Carroll County Courthouse (Indiana)

-The Carroll County Courthouse is a historic courthouse located at 101 W. Main St. in Delphi, Carroll County, Indiana.
+The Carroll County Courthouse is a historic courthouse located at 101 W. Main St. in Delphi, Indiana.
 It was designed by architect Elmer E. Dunlap and built in 1916.
 It is a three-story Classical Revival style rectangular building of Indiana limestone.
 It features a three-story projecting pavilion.
 The Carroll County Courthouse property has two prominent works of public art in its collection: the Murphy Memorial Drinking Fountain (1918) and the Soldiers and Sailors Monument (1888); they are considered contributing objects along with a World War II artillery gun.

 It was listed on the National Register of Historic Places in 2003.
 It is located in the Delphi Courthouse Square Historic District.